-- A. Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker or direct support worker, a provider agency, (excluding consultant providers which are covered in a different subsection) or a vendor, including those that provide professional services, each individual or entity must meet the general and service specific qualifications set forth in this rule initially and continually meet licensure requirements as applicable, and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
+A. Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker or direct support worker, a provider agency, (excluding consultant providers which are covered in a different subsection) or a vendor, including those that provide professional services, each individual or entity must meet the general and service specific qualifications set forth in this rule initially and continually meet licensure requirements as applicable, and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
 The provider agency is responsible to ensure that all agency employees meet the required qualifications.
 In order to be an authorized provider for the mi via program and receive payment for delivered services, the provider must complete and sign an employee or vendor provider agreement and all required tax documents.
 Individual employees may not provide more than 40 hours of services in a consecutive seven-day work week.
-The provider must have credentials verified by the eligible recipient or the EOR and the FMA. - (1) Prior to rendering services to an eligible mi via recipient as an independent contractor for homemaker or direct support worker, respite, community direct support, employment supports, and in-home living support provider, an individual seeking to provide these services must complete and submit a nature of services questionnaire to the FMA.
-The FMA will determine, based on the nature of services questionnaire if the relationship is that of an employee or an independent contractor. - (2) An authorized consultant provider must have a MAD approved provider participation agreement (PPA) and the appropriate approved DOH developmental disabilities division (DDSD) agreement.
+The provider must have credentials verified by the eligible recipient or the EOR and the FMA.

+(1) Prior to rendering services to an eligible mi via recipient as an independent contractor for homemaker or direct support worker, respite, community direct support, employment supports, and in-home living support provider, an individual seeking to provide these services must[+] complete and submit a nature of services questionnaire to the FMA.
+The FMA will determine, based on the nature of services questionnaire if the relationship is that of an employee or an independent contractor.